-An Operating Engineer Head must have the following licenses:
+An Operating Engineer Head must have:

-- 1. Grade II Steam and Grade II Boiler Licenses from the City of Seattle. - 2.
+- 1. Grade 2 Steam License from the City of Seattle. - 2.
 City of Seattle Refrigeration Operators License. - 3.
-CFC Universal License (refrigerant license from the EPA). - 4.
-OIT License as required (for waste water treatment).
+CFC Universal License (refrigerant license from the EPA).

-Additional IAQ, HVAC, DDC, welding, and plumbing licenses and/or certifications are also preferred.
-A Washington State (07) Electrical License for working with low voltage will become a requirement within five years (currently it remains a preferred hiring requirement).
+Additional IAQ, HVAC, DDC, BAT, CCS, welding, and plumbing licenses and/or certifications are also preferred.